Vyral/base-template/_posts/2019-11-11-what-sellers-must-disclose-about-their-listing.md

   Let’s discuss.
 enclosure:
 pullquote: >-
-  Failing to disclose certain issues could land you in legal trouble or, at very least, create significant hurdles for your home sale.
+  Failing to disclose certain issues could land you in legal trouble or, at the very least, create significant hurdles for your home sale.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true